KaloyanGG/Design-Patterns-TS/README.md

 + Visitor
 ```
-The Visitor pattern lets you separate algorithms from the objects on which they operate.
+The Visitor pattern isolates particular behaviors from the objects on which they operate into separate classes called visitors.
+This lets the classes to be more focused on their main job hence promoting flexibility and maintainability.
 ```